DavidCEllis/PrefabClasses/docs/extra/dataclasses_differences.md

     * This isn't a guarantee that the regular `__repr__` will eval, but if it is known that the output would not `eval` then an alternative repr is used which does not look like it would `eval`.
+1. default_factory functions will be called if `None` is passed as an argument
+    * This makes it easier to wrap the function, but also doing anything else would require an import for compiled classes which would break their import performance.